-Secureframe now requires Multi-Factor Authentication (MFA) for all users with super admin, admin, and auditor roles.
-MFA adds an extra layer of protection by requiring users to verify their identity with a secondary method.
+Secureframe strongly recommends Multi-Factor Authentication (MFA) for users with super admin, admin, and auditor roles when signing in via email/password or magic link.
+MFA adds an extra layer of protection by requiring identity verification through a secondary method.

 Setting Up MFA